Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 # 26 Metaprogramming and macros
+> Note: Because metaprogramming is so powerful in Jai, this has become a huge chapter.
+In due time, it will be split into a number of digestible sections.

 A 'meta-program' is a piece of code that alters (or 'programs') an existing program (another piece of code).
 In Jai, this takes place solely at compile-time.
 The compiler gives you the source code in AST format (Abstract Syntax Tree) for you to modify.